Lisa: The Painful: Gameplay

 Lisa features a combination of turn-based role-playing game combat in a 2D side-scrolling overworld.
 Several of the game's characters, including the protagonist, Brad, are addicted to a drug named Joy.
 It is claimed in the game that Joy causes its users to "feel nothing", but drastically increases the power of attacking moves of the player's party members, though gives them serious withdrawals when unused.
 The overworld features an assortment of settlements with shops and bars, where potential party members can often be found.

-The game includes thirty different possible companions (most of whom have little to no relevance to the game's main plot), though all, except for Brad are susceptible to permanent death through either scripted events such as Russian Roulette or against certain enemies, who will occasionally use permanent-kill moves.
+The game includes thirty different possible companions, though all, except for Brad are susceptible to permanent death through either scripted events such as Russian Roulette or against certain enemies, who will occasionally use permanent-kill moves.

 In battle, Brad and some of his companions are able to use combination attacks using the "Dial Combo" system, allowing the player to press a sequence of keys to use powerful attacks like fireballs.
 Other party members use a variety of techniques for both offense and defense, and apply status effects such as stunning or paralysis.
 Each party member has a different playstyle; for example, the anti-Joy crusader Ajeet's standard attacks are various Pokes that do no damage but provide guaranteed status effects on the enemy, and as such his only method of direct damage is through his special moves.

 Throughout the game, Brad is forced to make choices that affect the core mechanics of gameplay.
 Depending on the player's choices, Brad can lose one or both of his arms, or some of his party members.
 The loss of Brad's arms drastically lowers his stats and increases his Joy withdrawal frequency.
-Without any arms Brad cannot use his Armstrong Style at all and can only bite at opponents (though certain skills can still be selected).
+Without any arms Brad cannot use his Armstrong Style and can only bite at opponents.

-In Lisa: The Joyful, Buddy, the last female on earth, becomes the new protagonist (although the warlord Rando, the final boss of The Painful and Brad's adoptive son, assists her temporarily).
-While gameplay is otherwise similar to its predecessor, Buddy has more traversal options and is generally more powerful than Brad, using timing-based attacks in battle.
+In Lisa: The Joyful, Buddy, the last female on earth, becomes the new protagonist.
+While gameplay is similar to its predecessor, Buddy has more traversal options and is generally more powerful than Brad, using timing-based attacks in battle.